AdobeDocs/target.pt-BR/help/main/c-activities/activities.md

 ## Limitações {#section_049D4684403A4E07B998067EB8E9BE56}

-Cada atividade do Target tem as seguintes limitações de conteúdo:
+Cada atividade do [!DNL Target] tem as seguintes limitações de conteúdo:

 | Item | Limite |
 |--- |--- |